Oved-Ramirez/Voting-Ballot/README.md

 # Voting-Ballot

-This is a Voting Ballot using customTkinter
+This is a Voting Ballot example using customTkinter run app.py to run.